 The largest museum of its kind in the Western Hemisphere, the Museum of Science and Industry is an amazing place.
 It was built as the Palace of Fine Arts for the 1893 World’s Fair, and is the only surviving building from Burnham’s “White City.”
 The “palace” is organized in the form of a cross, with a large dome that rises above its center.
 True to the Beaux Arts style, it’s perfectly symmetrical and decorated with classical structures and motifs, including Ionic columns, garlands, and caryatids (female figures that serve as columns).
 5700 S. Lake Shore Drive

-Experience Burnham’s Plan of Chicago
+Daniel Burnham’s Plan of Chicago

 The Plan of Chicago is Burnham’s vision for a redesigned Chicago lakefront, with parks, waterways, and public spaces connecting Jackson Park with Lake Park (now known as Grant Park).
 The plan imagined many of the iconic city features you see today, including: